 Standard Controlled-Angle Sharpening System

-Angle constancy is the most critical and the most elusive element of hand sharpening – and the Lansky Controlled-Angle System is a guided knife sharpening system that ensures that your knife edge sharpens to the exact bevel you specify every time.
+Angle constancy is the most critical and the most elusive element of hand sharpening.
+The Lansky Controlled-Angle System is a guided knife sharpening system that ensures that your knife edge sharpens to the exact bevel you specify every time.
 This system is designed to give your blade a professional, razor sharp edge every time, regardless of your sharpening ability.
 Excellent for beginners and advanced users alike.
 The original and legendary Controlled-Angle System is the ultimate in Knife Sharpening technology.

 The Lansky Controlled-Angle Sharpening Systems allow the user to select the sharpening angles that are best suited for their knife's intended use.
 The four sharpening angles and their uses are listed below:

 17° Angle - A severe angle recommended for razor blades, fillet knives or similar tools.
 An extremely sharp but delicate edge.

 20° Angle - A commonly used angle for higher quality blades and provides an excellent edge for kitchen cutlery and slicing knives.

 25° Angle - The recommended angle for most knives that need a durable, sharp edge.
 Ideal for hunting and outdoor knives.